 Daily cleaning.
 All patient care items, equipment, and room surfaces are cleaned and disinfected every day.

-Patients can help prevent MDRO infections by doing the following:
+People in the hospital can help prevent MDRO infections by doing the following:

 Ask all hospital staff to wash their hands before touching you.
-Don’t be afraid to speak up!
+Don’t be afraid to speak up.

 Wash your own hands often with soap and water.
 Or use an alcohol-based hand gel.